soarcn/Favor/README.md

     PreferenceManager.getDefaultSharedPreferences(context).getString("city","Sydney");
 ```

-Or you can simplify it to
+And you can simplify it, Favor will extract the key from the method name

 ```java
     @Favor